symfony/symfony-docs/cookbook/controller/error_pages.rst

         ));

 The :class:`Symfony\\Component\\HttpKernel\\EventListener\\ExceptionListener`
-class used by TwigBundle as a listener of the ``kernel.exception`` event creates the Request that will be dispatched to your controller.
+class used by the TwigBundle as a listener of the ``kernel.exception`` event creates the request that will be dispatched to your controller.
 In addition, your controller will be passed two parameters:

 ``exception``